MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_kbugcheck_callback_reason.md

 ### -field KbCallbackRemovePages

 The callback function removes one or more pages of driver-supplied data from the crash dump file.
-For more information, see [**KBUGCHECK_REMOVE_PAGES**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-_kbugcheck_remove_pages).
+For more information, see <b><a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-_kbugcheck_remove_pages">KBUGCHECK_REMOVE_PAGES</a></b>.

 ### -field KbCallbackTriageDumpData